 At the sentencing hearing, there will be an opportunity for individuals to speak with the court about what factors they feel the court should take into account in determining a sentence.
 These individuals can include the victim of the criminal offense, the victim’s family, the defendant, the defendant’s family, and any other interested party.

 The judge will take into consideration all of the evidence shown and any sentencing requirements.
 The judge will then enter a sentence for the defendant.
 If the criminal offense was fairly minor, and the defendant has been in custody throughout the entire court process, some may have already served the jail time that has been imposed by the judge.
 If the criminal offense is more severe, the defendant could possibly face substantially more prison time.
 Furthermore, a criminal sentence may involve more than serving time in jail.
 The defendant may be ordered to pay fines, to provide restitution to the victim, to undergo treatment for substance abuse or mental problems, to perform community service, or many other things.

 Any person who is arrested for a criminal offense should hire an experienced Houston Lawyer with practical experience in criminal defense to represent them.
-This is the most effective way to make certain that their legal rights are defended, and that they obtain the finest possible outcome.
+This is the most effective way to make certain that their legal rights are defended, and that they obtain the best possible outcome.